 – Have an open dialogue about mental health

-Feeling a little down is normal, especially at a time when all we see around us is more negative news.
+Feeling a little down is normal, especially at a time when we’re all seeing quite a bit of negative news.
 Mental health has rightly become a priority for many businesses, and it’s important this awareness continues well into the year.

 Take the discussion around Blue Monday as an opportunity to speak about mental health with staff.
 It’s also a good time to reconsider company strategies towards health issues; this could be anything from collating resources and information that you can refer employees to in your HR portal, to incorporating mental health awareness into management training – you could even look at the possibility of introducing mental health first aiders.

 Of course, these things take time, and won’t be solved in a single day.
 But Blue Monday can act as a reminder to keep mental health a priority.
 Check out mental health charity Mind for some great resources on the topic.